MetalRain/random-walk/README.md

 Walk must be contiguous
 ```

-So essentially this is excercise in search and backtracking.
+So essentially this is exercise in search and backtracking.

 My solution tries to use least amount of memory, only storing offsets for the walk and some temporary variables.